Krupesh Hirani: Early life and education

 Hirani was born in the Central Middlesex Hospital, London, to parents Jadavji Hirani and Hirbai Hirani.
 He attended Braintcroft Primary School in Neasden and then Preston Manor School in Wembley.
 He graduated with a Bachelor of Arts in politics from the University of Nottingham.
 Hirani received an Alumni Laureate Award from the university in 2013.

 Career

 From 2009 to 2015, Hirani was a policy manager at the disability charity Aspire.
 He was a London regional officer for the MS Society from 2015 to 2020.

 Hirani was elected to Brent London Borough Council in 2010, where he was responsible for public health.
 He has been chair of Metroland Cultures, a Brent-based arts organisation, since 2020.
 Hirani was re-elected in 2014 and 2018, but did not stand in 2022.

 In 2019 Hirani announced his run for the London Assembly.
 He was elected at the 2021 London Assembly election to be a Labour and Co-operative member of the London Assembly for Brent and Harrow.

+As a London Assembly Member, Krupesh has campaigned for community safety in his constituency, focusing on neighbourhood policing.
+He has also campaigned to raise awareness of Hinduphobia in London, urging the Metropolitan Police Service to better record it.

+Currently, he chairs the Health Committee at the London Assembly.
+In his role, he has highlighted the benefits of improved air quality at London's schools and helped tackle pollution in Neasden.
+He has campaigned to improve the rates at which Londoners vaccinate their children against diseases such as measles. is the Deputy Chair of the Budget and Performance Committee.
+He also sits on the London Assembly's Audit Panel.